 Alan James Goodman sat fully clothed on the cheap plastic seat.
-The four walls crowded in on him, but he decided that although he didn't need to pollute the local atmosphere, he was probably better off staying where he was for a few more minutes rather than staring out of the window into the rain as he had done for most of the morning thus far.
+The four walls crowded in on him, but he decided that although he didn't need to pollute the local atmosphere, he was probably better off staying where he was for a few more minutes rather than staring out of the window into the rain as he'd done for most of the morning.

 As he mentally prepared himself for the foray back into the grey carpeted hell known as the Accounts Department, the main door to the toilets swung violently open, slammed off the door containing Alan's personal throne, and someone hurtled into the stall next door.
 Feet appeared briefly in the gap under the adjoining cubicle walls and there was a brief stream of invective.

-“Come on you bastard” grunted a voice next door; “goddam blasted cheap zips, come on you complete sh... ah!”
-With a cry of triumph there was a long zipping noise, the frantic rustling sound of clothing, and a cold, dead looking hand hit the floor by Alan's foot with a gentle thud.
+"Come on you bastard," grunted a voice next door.
+"God damn blasted cheap zips, come on you complete sh... ah!"
+With a cry of triumph there was a long zipping noise, a frantic rustling sound of clothing, and then a cold, dead looking hand hit the floor by Alan's foot with a gentle thud.

 Reeling back in horror, Alan assumed a foetal position on the lid of the toilet and stuffed his hands over his mouth to prevent a cry of terror as an eight fingered, green and spindly appendage grabbed the flaccid looking human hand and pulled it back out of sight.

 "Anyone there?" questioned the deeply male voice from next door.
 After a few seconds and apparently satisfied with the lack of any answer, loud and complicated ablutionary gymnastics sounded through the wall, intermingled with noises of extreme satisfaction as whatever was in there carried out its business.